Privacy Statement

 Call Recording

-Calls may be recorded for training and monitoring purposes and may be shared with our professional advisors and/or regulators.
+Calls & video calls may be recorded for training and monitoring purposes and may be shared with our professional advisors and/or regulators.

 - Third parties such as the Courts, barristers, defendant solicitors, financial experts.